oat-sa/taohub-articles/forge/administrator-guide/data-abstractions.md

 -   If you are using Ubuntu, make sure you have the following packages installed:
     -   for Redis:<br/>

-        “redis-server” on the server you want to use for the storage\
+        “redis-server” on the server you want to use for the storage<br/>
         “php5-redis” on the TAO application server
     -   for Couchbase:<br/>

-        “couchbase-server” (on the server you want to use for the storage)\
+        “couchbase-server” (on the server you want to use for the storage)<br/>
         PECL “couchbase” library on the TAO application server
 -   If you are using Fedora/CentOS/RHEL, make sure you have the following packages installed:
     -   for Redis: “php56u-pecl-redis”, “php56w-pecl-redis” or prior versions of these packages